MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 ## Adding visual elements and text

-In this section you'll learn how to turn your visual to a circle, and make it display text.
+In this section you'll learn how to turn your visual into a circle, and make it display text.

 >[!NOTE]
 >In this tutorial, [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is used for developing the Power BI visual.